 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Protecting skin from the sun is the best way to prevent skin cancer.
-It is especially important for childhood cancer survivors.

 Staying Safe in the Sun as a Cancer Survivor

 Surgery and radiation can cause certain parts of your body to be sensitive to the sun.
 Chemotherapy can make your entire body sensitive to UV rays.

 Limit time in the midday sun: The sun’s UV rays are strongest between 10 a.m.–4 p.m.
 Limit exposure to the sun during these hours.

 Pay attention to the UV index: The UV index measures the UV radiation expected to reach the earth’s surface when the sun is highest in the sky (around midday.)
 It can range from 0–12.